Last checked: June 12, 2026.

 Wait times for interviews vary dramatically by country.
 As of May 2026, some embassies in Africa and South Asia have wait times exceeding 120 days.
 Apply immediately if you need a visa.

-FIFA PASS 鈥?priority appointments for ticket holders
+FIFA PASS: appointment support for eligible ticket holders

 - Buy tickets through FIFA.com/tickets or the authorized reseller On Location